Table of Contents

 Dogs Allowed?: Yes, on leash

 Details: There are many great walking trails within Golden Ears Provincial Park.
 It’s popular spot for campers and day-trippers alike.
-The Lower Falls Trail is a popular hike which takes you to Gold Creek Falls.
+The Lower Falls Trail is the most popular hike which takes you to Gold Creek Falls.
+It is flat, and manageable for kids, making it a great option for those camping in the park.

 Link: Read more here.